daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 * The below results correspond to `experiment_02_09_2023_16_54_32`

-### Exemplar point analysis
+### Exemplars analysis

 **Figure 1**.
-Identifying the most persistent points in each leaf cluster - the "exemplars".
-These represent the cluster "hearts" around which the ultimate cluster formed.
+Identifying the most persistent prompts in each leaf cluster - the "exemplars".
+These represent the hearts around which the ultimate cluster forms.

 ![](assets/experiment_02_09_2023_16_54_32/exemplars_viz_1.png)